Durgesh4993/GameSphere/README.md

 **Who are able to work with Us** - UI/UX Design, Front-end developer, Backend developer, *Know about WebSocket etc.. and also if you want to contribute in different fields we wellocm you
 ______________________________________________________________________________________________________________________________________________________________

-# How to make this project
+# How to start to contribute in project step by step

 ### Firts Step -